bonfire-engine/bonfire-engine.github.io/collision_system.md

 > System responsible for determining and configuring the collision between objects

-To anable collision in your component just add the `ObjectCollision` mixin to the component and configure its light using `setupCollision()` method:
+To anable collision in your component just add the `ObjectCollision` mixin to the component and configure it using `setupCollision()` method:

 ```dart